Raised on Radio: Artwork

 The cover of the album (by Prairie Prince, an early member of the band) was modeled after the studios and antennas for KNGS in Hanford, California, which was owned by Perry's parents, Ray and Mary Perry.

+Critical reception

+Raised on Radio received mixed critical reception.
+William Ruhlmann of AllMusic said, "Journey's ninth new studio album found the group reduced to a trio of guitarist Neal Schon, singer Steve Perry, and keyboard player Jonathan Cain.
+But even without their regular rhythm section, the group was able to recreate the accessible pop-rock sound perfected on earlier albums such as Escape and Frontiers.
+Schon's guitar still cut through the fat keyboard chords, and Perry's fluid tenor still gave the songs an airy, melodic appeal.
+All of that was good for sales of two million copies and five chart singles, four of which made the Top 40 and one of which, "Be Good to Yourself," reached the Top Ten.
+That didn't match the seven-million-selling number one Escape, but it confirmed that Journey's music had a large audience right to the (temporary) end of its career."

 Songs

 Cash Box said of "Suzanne" that "Somewhat brooding verses give way to explosive choruses which feature Steve Perry’s potent singing" and that "Journey has captured the essence of teen romance."
 Billboard said of it that Journey's "power rock style gets adapted just a bit here toward the techno-dance idiom."

 Cash Box said of "Why Can't This Night Go On Forever" that it's a "rousing, emotional ballad is pure Journey" with a "bracing, high-wire vocal" from Steve Perry.

 Track listing

 Personnel

 Credits for Raised on Radio adapted from liner notes.